Field Matters: A Lightweight LLM-enhanced Method for CTR Prediction: Appendix B: Supplementary Experiments

 \subsubsection{Fine-tuning Loss Study}

-To select the fine-tuning loss in the SSFT module of our LLaCTR, we compare the performance of language generative loss ($\mathcal{L}_{LG}$) with contrastive loss ($\mathcal{L}_{CL}$) on Amazon Gift Cards and Video Games datasets over DeepFM and WuKong backbones, and the results are shown in Table~\ref{tab:appendix-ft-loss}.

-We can find that the contrastive loss performs slightly better than the language generative loss, so we use the contrastive loss as the final fine-tuning loss in our experiments.
+For the fine-tuning loss in the SSFT module, we compare the performance of language generative loss ($\mathcal{L}_{LG}$) with contrastive loss ($\mathcal{L}_{CL}$) on over DeepFM and WuKong backbones, and the results are shown in Table~\ref{tab:appendix-ft-loss}.
+We observe that the contrastive loss performs slightly better than the language generative loss, so we use the contrastive loss as the final fine-tuning loss.